 Students gain consulting experience while supporting a startup or small business in the Baltimore area.

 Opportunities for students to get involved in service and volunteerism, national and international immersion trip experiences, advocacy and citizenship campaigns.

 The major in Sustainability Management is intended for students interested in focusing on the strategy elements of sustainability: goal setting, analysis, formulation, implementation, and assessment.
-Students who are also interested in addressing global sustainability issues from a policy or activist perspective could double major in Sustainability Management and Global Studies or major in Sustainability Management and minor in Environmental and Sustainability Studies.
+Students who are also interested in addressing global sustainability issues from a policy or activist perspective could double major in Sustainability Management and Global Studies or major in Sustainability Management and minor in Environmental Studies.

 Join Dr. Kanashiro in conversation with sustainability management leaders, representing some of the world's top brands across several industries.
 Guests will share their experiences navigating this rapidly growing job market and answer your questions about the sustainability management field during these virtual and interactive talks.